WE OFFER TWO PROGRAMS

 About Patient Care Technicians:

-Patient Care Technicians work in hospitals, clinics, rehabilitation centers, long term care facilities, physician offices and assisted living facilities.
+Patient Care Technicians work in hospitals, clinics, rehabilitation centers, long term care facilities, and physician offices.
 These professionals must possess the technical skills necessary to service complex patient care issues including: rehabilitation services, diagnostic tests, basic bedside care, collection of laboratory specimens, Phlebotomy and EKG’s.
 In addition to labs requiring a student to practice and demonstrate EKG, Phlebotomy and base line nursing skills, lecture topics of this program include: medical terminology, anatomy and physiology and miscellaneous patient care concepts.
 Other topics include: HIPAA; vital signs; patient care; personal hygiene and grooming and aseptic technique among others.

 This program meets the necessary requirements to take the National Healthcareer Association (NHA) - Certified Patient Care Technician (CPCT); Certified Nurse Technician (CNT); and/or Certified Patient Care Associate (CPCA) national certification exams.